ngsanogo/keneyapp/frontend/README.md

 ## Support

-For questions or issues, contact: <issasanogo2000@gmail.com>
+For questions or issues, contact: <ngsanogo@prooton.me>